Division by constant signed integers

 The code accompanying this article can be found in a github repository.

 Division is a relatively slow operation.
 When the divisor is constant, the division can be optimized significantly.
-In division by constant unsigned integers I explored how this can be done for unsigned integers.
+In [1] I explored how this can be done for unsigned integers.
 In this follow-up article, I cover how we can optimize division by constant signed integers.
-This article essentially provides the same information as [1].
+This article should be read as a continuation of [1].
+As far as I know, the information in this article was first presented in [2].

-To optimize signed division, we want to round toward zero.
+I assume that like in most programming languages, the result of the signed division is rounded toward zero.
 This presents some challenges which are different than those for optimizing unsigned division.
-We are only dealing with numbers with a magnitude of at most , and we will see that this means we can always use the round-up method.
-However, the rounding presents a challenge, since we want to round up when the dividend is negative.
-Most of the complexity in the implementation comes from correctly handling the rounding.
+We are only dealing with numbers with a magnitude of at most , and we will see that this means we can always use the round-up method as described in [1].
+The challenge consists of efficiently rounding up the quotient when is negative.

 Mathematical background